 As a leader of a small business it’s easy to become distracted, and when you are it can have these consequences…

-If you own a cell phone, and if you own a car (chances are 99.99% that anyone reading this has both), then chances are you’ve encountered this phenomena.
+If you own a cell phone, and if you own a car (chances are good that anyone reading this has both), then you’ve encountered these phenomena.
 You look down for just a second to check your mobile device and, oops, you’ve crossed the line into another lane.

 Just like the driver who becomes distracted while using their cell phone while driving, leaders can become distracted too.
-Examples of this are way to easy: our elected leaders who choose to focus on issues important to their re-election but not to the general public, coaches who choose to look the other way when known infractions are occurring, corporate executives getting huge payouts after leading their companies to the brink of failure.
+Examples of this are way too easy: our elected leaders who decide to focus on issues important to their re-election but not to the general public.
+Coaches who look the other way when known infractions are occurring.
+Corporate executives receive huge payouts after leading their companies to the brink of failure.

 The team members look to that person for direction, they look to that person for approval and feedback.
 They want to know that their position in the business is valuable toward making the business successful.
-And when it comes to security, they want to know they’ll have a paycheck next week and for as long as they remain an employee in good standing.
+When it comes to security, employees want to know they’ll have a paycheck next week.
+And for as long as they remain an employee in good standing.

 But when a small business leader becomes distracted and loses focus or begins focusing on different things, these same employees who look to their leader for direction often get something much different in return.
 I’ve actually seen this happen in a small business.

-It means having a vision for where you expect to take your followers and being able to clearly articulate it to them.
-It means having a passion for your cause and taking responsibility for seeing your vision through.
-It means enrolling others in your vision and inspiring them to do their best to see the vision through.
-It means giving people the space to do their job and complete their tasks knowing you’ve set the boundaries and have enrolled the right people.
+It means having a passion for your cause.
+It also means taking responsibility for seeing your vision through.
+Furthermore, it means enrolling others in your vision and inspiring them to do their best to see the vision through.
+Thus, it means giving people the space to do their job and complete their tasks knowing that you’ve set boundaries and have enrolled the right people.